 Annually, when reviewing and updating your policies, and as needed.

 Of the five protection zones, perhaps the one considered least technical is physical security, and as a result, many technical books gloss over it.
 And as industry experts generally agree the insider threat is the more prevalent, it makes sense that physical security is your first ring of protection.
-(Visit the
+(Visit the Information Security Protection Matrix.)

 Using the matrix referenced above, examine your physical security across the four information security tenets.
 What measures or countermeasures do you have in place to protect the confidentiality of your systems?
 Typical approaches include biometric scanners, badges, badge readers, and separate facilities for racks and servers.
 What measures do you have protecting the integrity of your systems?
 If you use subcontractors, how is their access limited?
 What measures do you have protecting the availability of your systems?
 The most common measure is an uninterruptible power supply (UPS) for at least a graceful shutdown.
 Theft of any part of the system, damage or technical failure of any system component -- especially a security-related component -- also affects availability of service.
 What measures do you have protecting the accountability of your systems?
 Countermeasures can overlap and do double-duty: server rooms with limited recorded access and locked racks help ensure accountability.